Tzigger/playwright_security/docs/EXAMPLES.md

-# Practical Examples
+# Kinetic Practical Examples

-> Real-world examples for using Playwright Security Framework
+> Real-world examples for using Kinetic Security Scanner

 ## Table of Contents